National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/practices.md

 There are also two additional Logic Liaison data quality templates that allow researchers to assess the quality of the variables they’ve created using the OMOP data tables.
 While the [Systematic Missingness](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-E8BD195&view=focus) template provides an all or nothing indication of fact presence by site, the [Fact Density by Site](https://unite.nih.gov/workspace/module/view/latest/ri.workshop.main.module.3ab34203-d7f3-482e-adbd-f4113bfd1a2b?id=KO-9901C7E&view=focus) template calculates the Standardized Density, Median Absolute Deviation (MAD), and Directional Median Deviations (DMD) and creates heatmaps to visualize the metrics.

-This back-and-forth work (“pre-processing”; “data cleaning”) points to the fact that developing the final protocol entails a series of decisions.
+This back-and-forth work ("pre-processing"; "data cleaning") points to the fact that developing the final protocol entails a series of decisions.
-Recognizing “data cleaning” as a decision-rich process helps to raise the profile of this work, helps the team to make those decisions explicitly, and helps to attract decision support to the process.
+Recognizing "data cleaning" as a decision-rich process helps to raise the profile of this work, helps the team to make those decisions explicitly, and helps to attract decision support to the process.
 These decisions should be documented in the lab notebook.

 The elements of this phase that go into the STaRT-RWE checklist are listed in Table 3.